Saber2pr/saber2pr.github.io/Web3/BuildFreqtradeCryptocurrencyQuantitativeTransactionRobot.md

     }
 }
 ```

-In config configuration, the most important ones are dry_run and trading_mode.
-Exchange needs to be matched with the API key and secret of the exchange, okx can create an apiKey in the API on the app.
+In the config settings, the most important are `dry_run` and `trading_mode`.
+In the `exchange` section, configure the API key and secret of the exchange; on OKX, you can create `apiKey` in the API section of the app.

-Put my own config file here, which is the type of contract transaction:
+Here's my own config file for contract trading type:

 ```json
 {
     "tradable_balance_ratio": 0.99,